TaitoUnited/taito-cli/docs/plugins.md

 > TIP: It is quite common to run docker-compose in local development and Kubernetes on server environments.
 You can do this by enabling the docker-compose plugin for local environment and the kubectl plugin for all other environments.

 > NOTE: If your application is based on technologies that are not supported by existing Taito CLI plugins, you can implement the aforementioned application control Taito CLI commands in _package.json_, _Makefile_ or _Pipfile_ of your project.
-See the [Build Tools](#build-tools) section for npm, make and pipenv plugin descriptions, and the [legacy-server-template](https://github.com/TaitoUnited/legacy-server-template) for some examples.
+See the [Build Tools](#build-tools) section for npm, make and pipenv plugin descriptions.

 ## Build tools